ucsc-ospo/ucsc-ospo.github.io/content/post/osre/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

 title: "Open Source Research Experience"
-subtitle: "Matching UC researchers with summer students and sponsors."
+subtitle: "Matching researchers with summer students and sponsors."
-summary: "The Open Source Research Experience (OSRE) program provides support for undergraduate and graduate students contributing to open source research efforts.
-The goal of the program is to seed contributor communities, build community infrastructures and teaching incubator fellows and other UC researchers to effectively lead and delegate.
-Our participation in the Google Summer of Code is included as part of this mentorship program."
+summary: "The Open Source Research Experience (OSRE) program by the Open Source Program Office (OSPO) UC Santa Cruz provides support for undergraduate and graduate students contributing to open source research efforts.
+The goal of the program is to seed contributor communities of open source research efforts and to help make computational research efforts reproducible.
+With this program the OSPO participates as mentor organization in [Google Summer of Code](https://summerofcode.withgoogle.com) and other outreach and sponsorship programs."
 authors: [slieggi,admin]
 tags: [ospo]
 categories: [programs]